Military Post Offices Transition to new customs form online

 Customers mailing packages to and from APO/FPO/DPO addresses must create an electronic customs form online effective 13 August.

-The United States Postal Service and Military Post Offices will stop accepting handwritten customs forms to comply with federal and international requirements for mailers to submit Advanced Arrival Data for Customs and Border Protection screening.
+The United States Postal Service (USPS) and Military Post Offices (MPO) will stop accepting handwritten customs forms to comply with federal and international requirements for mailers to submit Advanced Arrival Data (AAD) for Customs and Border Protection (CBP) screening.

+Customers mailing packages to or from Military Post Offices may use either their Click-n-Ship account or the USPS Customs Form Online (CFO) Tool to create electronic customs forms.
+Currently, both options require customers to enter the weight and dimensions of their packages and select a mail class.
+(After August 13, 2020, weight and dimensions will be optional for the USPS CFO Tool.)

+The last option is for customers to complete a PS 2976-R, and have the Postal Retail Clerk input the information during the retail transaction.

 |Date Taken: